MooVC/MooVC.Architecture/README.md

 - Added a new Architecture.Cqrs.Services.EnumerableResult that can be used to encapsulate a result that contains a collection.
 - Added a new Architecture.Ddd.GuidExtensions.ToReference extension that acts as a shortcut to the new type centric Architecture.Ddd.Reference.Create variant.
+- Changed Architecture.Cqrs.Services.PaginatedResult so that it now inherits from Architecture.Cqrs.Services.EnumerableResult.
 - Changed Architecture.Ddd.AggregateHasUncommittedChangesException so that it now has a constructor capable of accepting an AggregateRoot instance.
 - Changed Architecture.Ddd.AggregateEventSequenceUnorderedException so that it now has a constructor capable of accepting an AggregateRoot instance.
 - Changed Architecture.Ddd.AggregateEventMismatchException so that it now has a constructor capable of accepting an AggregateRoot instance.